A (Long) Biography of Case...

 formal college setting, I would not have succeeded or accomplished all I have.
 For example...

-In fact, my first professional job after graduating college was working as an “Engineer” in Latin America.
-With a Geography degree.
+My first professional job after graduating college was working as an “Engineer” in Latin America.
+With a geography degree.
 This job was wonderful for a brand-new college grad and offered just what I was looking for: travel, adventure, and a chance to use my noggin.
 I was supposed to make and interpret borehole (drilling) maps.
-But a lot of the job ended up being repairing, troubleshooting, and MacGyvering equipment and vehicles – skills I learned from my dad along the way and doing farm work when I was younger (all that “farmsense”).
+But a lot of the job ended up being repairing, troubleshooting, and MacGyvering equipment and vehicles – skills I learned from my dad as I was growing up and doing farm work when I was younger (all that “farmsense”).

 And the CEO of the company was very surprised at how quickly I caught on to the work.
-He was amazed I could calculate “drift curves”, knew what dip and strike were, wasn’t afraid of the local culture, and could repair our equipment – whether that was the surface recording gyro guidance system we used for mapping boreholes, the generator which ran the winch and pulley, or the winch system itself.
-I also communicated just as well with the local miners as I did with the geologists and drillers.
+He was amazed I could calculate drift curves (trigonometry), knew what dip and strike were (geology), wasn’t afraid of the local culture (world geography!), and could repair our equipment – whether that was the surface recording gyro guidance system we used for mapping boreholes, the generator running the winch and pulley, or the winch system itself (farmsense).
+I also communicated just as well with the local miners as I did with the geologists and drillers (study abroad!).
 He liked not just my university degree, but the other, more practical (blue collar) experience I had.

-Even so, after a while, the job’s patina wore thin near the end of my contract, and when it came time to renew, I decided against it, turning my focus instead toward education.
-Consulting in Latin America was a great experience however: I learned a lot, met neat people, had some harrowing experiences, and saw a LOT of really incredible landscapes.
+Even so, after a while, the job’s patina wore thin, and when it came time to renew my contract, I decided against it, turning my focus instead toward education.
+Consulting in Latin America was a great experience however: I learned a lot, met neat and interesting people, had some harrowing experiences, and saw a LOT of really incredible landscapes.

-So, when my Engineer contract was up, I got a summer position teaching Spanish, History, and Geography at a private secondary school while I applied (and somehow got accepted) to two graduate programs: one in Geography-Climatology and one in Education.
+So, when my Engineer contract was up, I got a summer position teaching Spanish, History, and Geography at a private secondary school while I applied (and somehow got accepted) to two different graduate programs: one in Geography-Climatology (at Utah State University) and one in Education (Southern Utah University).
 Getting admitted to any graduate program was quite the feat considering my dismal undergrad GPA, but it’s strong evidence that if you want something bad enough, with hard work and perseverance, you can get it.
 In the end, I chose the Master of Education route because I wanted to learn to teach well.
 You see, I had undergrad professors that were, to say the least, geniuses.
 But when it came to teaching, they lacked something.
 They were great minds, and fun to talk with, but their teaching style?
 Well, it just sucked.
 And I vowed to NEVER teach like that.

 Several months and odd jobs later, with still no career prospects and a week before classes began, I walked into the Dean’s office at Salt Lake Community College and asked to be an adjunct instructor.
-After convincing him I could teach “anything”, he gave me a single human geography course.
-Then, a few days later, he called to say the meteorology adjunct had bailed, and asked if I would be interested in switching.
+After convincing him I could teach “anything” (yay! acting background!), he gave me a single human geography course.
+Then, a few days later, he called to say the meteorology adjunct had fallen through, and if I would be interested in switching.
 So, I ended up teaching three Introduction to Meteorology courses.
-Then, a short while later, I was offered an Academic Advisor position at Weber State.
+A couple months later, I was offered an Academic Advisor position at Weber State.
 And what luck!
-I had just been offered an adjunct class with the Geography department there.
+I had also just been offered an adjunct class with the Geography department there.
 So, for the next several years, I worked at Weber State University in (what was then) the Academic Advisement Center while also teaching as an adjunct faculty member in the Geography and First Year Experience programs.

 While at Weber I became a Myers-Briggs Type Indicator Certified Practitioner, earned a